DewinP/Crowfund-Project/README.md

 Shows the user's pledge history
 ![Pledge Page](https://i.imgur.com/1Ss4FRh.png)

-> This is the pledge page of the application.
+> The user can navigate to the pledge page by clicking in the top right navigation menu.
 The user can see their pledge history.
 User can visit the project page by clicking on the pledge's project name.

 ---